Kajabity/wicked-text/jquery.wicked-text/README.md

 You can try out the plugin on the Wiki Test page and see the results in real time (it's quite fast, too).

-Wiki Text uses a very simple textual mark-up syntax used for generating web pages.
+Wicked Text uses a very simple textual mark-up syntax used for generating web pages.
 It is designed to be easy for non-technical users to write and edit and still produce rich, structured HTML content.
-The Wiki format is converted to simple, clean HTML - it is then up to the page's CSS styling to determine how the HTML is presented.
+The Wicked Text format is converted to simple, clean HTML - it is then up to the page's CSS styling to determine how the HTML is presented.

 Full documentation is available at [http://www.kajabity.com/jquery-wikitext/](http://www.kajabity.com/jquery-wikitext/)

 ### Licence ###

-Wiki Text Plugin for jQuery is licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
+Wicked Text Plugin for jQuery is licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at

 *    [http://www.apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0)